Holidays and memorial days

 02.08 – International Day of Remembrance of the Roma Nazi Genocide

-During World War II, more than 90% of the Roma population of Austria, Germany, and Estonia were destroyed by the Nazis and their supporters.
-About 20,000 Roma were exterminated in Ukraine as a result of the punitive actions of the German occupation authorities.
+During World War II, more than 90 % of the Roma population of Austria, Estonia, and Germany were destroyed by the Nazis and their supporters.
+About 20,000 Roma were exterminated in Ukraine because of the punitive actions of the German occupation authorities.
 On the night of August 2–3, 1944, almost 3,000 Roma were killed in the gas chambers of the Nazi death camp Auschwitz-Birkenau.
-In general, more than 20,000 of the 23,000 Roma deported from 14 European countries died in the camp.
-According to various estimates, up to 500,000 people, or more than 25 % of the pre-war Roma population in Europe, were victims of the Roma genocide during the World War II.
+In general, out of 23,000 Roma deported from 14 European countries, more than 20,000 died in the camp.
+According to various estimates, up to 500,000 people, or more than 25 % of the pre-war Roma population in Europe, were victims of the Roma genocide during World War II.

 Memorial Day has been celebrated in Ukraine since 2004.